Kubia-Beta/Equality-Compass/README.md

 # FAQ
 > Where is the Chrome version?

 Planned.
 I want to be more release-ready before I port this over to Chrome as well.
-It's my first Chrome addon, so I have to pay a fee.
+It's my first Chrome extension, so I have to pay a fee.

 > When will this release?

 Full release should be done by the end of 2025.
 I lack the funding to really get behind any project at the moment, so I appreciate [Ko-Fi](https://ko-fi.com/Q5Q41GXDPM) donations a ton.

-> Why make this addon?
+> Why make this extension?

-The inability of people to exist legally in some states while in public motivated the creation of this addon.
+The inability of people to exist legally in some states while in public motivated the creation of this extension.